MiaoXiao/rshell/README.md

 ``make ls``

-To run the executable from the root directory, run:
+To run the executable from the root directory:

 ``bin/rshell``